phamilton09/Trace/README.md

 ##### The Solution #####

 An AI-powered Toolkit and Automation Engine.
-It will:
-Allow the investigator to choose an alert narrative template based on typology;
-Pull transaction data within a custom date range based on user input via Snowflake, saving on cost per query due to Circle’s AWS license rather than charging per query.
-This transaction data should always include:
+Trace allows investigators to choose an alert narrative template based on typology, pull transaction data within a custom date range based on user input via Snowflake (saving on cost per query due to Circle’s AWS license rather than charging per query).
+This transaction data will include:

   A complete transaction history for the customer
   TRM and Elliptic data (with a breakdown of direct and indirect exposure)